What’s left on the floor

 I emptied my wardrobe onto the floor and didn’t touch it for a while.

-Clothes look different when they are horizontal.
-They lose proportion, they lose intention.
-What felt like separate decisions — a shirt bought one winter, jeans from another year, something kept because it was expensive — became a single mass.
+Clothes look different when they are horizontal, they lose proportion and intention.
+What felt like separate decisions, a sweater bought one winter, jeans from another year, something kept just because it was expensive, became a single mass.
 Not abundance, not exactly excess just accumulation...

 I sat with the discomfort of it.

 Getting rid of everything would have been efficient.
-Clearing space feels virtuous.
-But I know that removal is rarely disappearance.
-Things move elsewhere, they continue and they don’t dissolve.
-Keeping everything unchanged felt worse, as if ownership alone were enough justification.
+I mean, there is a feeling of virtue in clearing space, as if the problem dissolves when the object leaves the place.
+But I know that removal is rarely disappearance, things move elsewhere and they continue.
+Even donated textile remains materially persistent, cycling through systems rather than leaving them.
+Keeping everything unchanged felt equally dishonest, as if ownership alone were enough justification.
+Neither resolution was clean.

 What else can you hold?

 In school, I hated watching a sheet of board get discarded when there was still space left on it.
 I would rotate pieces obsessively, trying to use every corner.
-Not because it was virtuous — because I didn’t want to buy another sheet if I didn’t have to.
-Money was tight, materials cost something.
+Not out of virtue but because I did not want to buy another sheet if I did not have to.
 Waste felt like carelessness I couldn’t afford.

-It would be easier to replace, easier to select something already finished, already proportioned, already convinced.
-Making from what is here is slower.
-The sewing machine sits on the same table where I eat and draw.
+Making from what is here is slower, the sewing machine sits on the same table where I eat, draw and mix.
 The thread is whatever is left on the spool though sometime not really, I try to compliment the fabric that I am working on.
 Denim resists and holds its shape; jersey stretches and surrenders.
 I cannot force one to behave like the other.
 I have to adjust, I have to accept what the material allows.

 Construction after surplus is quieter than construction before it.
 It does not begin with a blank surface.
 It begins with compromise, with negotiation and with the recognition that what exists is already more than enough.